MACHBASE/TagTutorial/README.md

 # TagTutorial

-# All this samples are the tutorial samples for Machbase 5.0
+# All samples are the tutorials for Machbase 5.0